guanzo/vue-smooth-height/README.md

 The mixin is available via the global variable `SmoothHeight`

 ## CSS Transitions
-VSM will check if the element has a height transition.
+VSM will check if the element has a height transition, either through the stylesheet or inline styles.
 If it exists, VSM will use that.
 If it doesn't, it will apply `transition: height 1s` to the element's inline style, and append any existing transition properties it finds.

 For example, if the element has this style: